hernantz/blog/content/djangonauts-dont-let-djangonauts-write-javascript.md

 When using **HTML as the technology to render the app state**, the browser is the client, not your SPA.
 User will always get the latest representation of your data, and what can be done with it.
-It treats API payloads as a kind of declarative UI language for full state interactions.
+It treats synchronous API payloads as a kind of declarative UI language for full state interactions.

 The question is, how powerful is HTML alone?